 One must see these red flags as a wake up call.
 One must not lie to himself.

 At best, more time is mandated to determine the truth.

 On the other hand, if no red flags are waving over a reasonable time-period, the love and respect you recognize in the relationship is probably valid given sufficient time has elapsed to make that determination.
 Some fall in love at first sight and think after 3 weeks they found their soul mate.
 That is utterly foolish.

 Let me add, if family and friends echo your view, even more reason to believe you are approaching the relationship maturely.
 On the other hand, when family and friends express their concern and serious reservations, and we know they have our best interests at heart, we would be unwise to rebel against their input.

 Many wise assessment tools exist today to help couples learn if they are seeing reality.
-In my book, Love and Respect, I go in depth on how to spell love and respect, and how to assess love and respect.
+In my book I go in depth on how to spell love and respect, and how to assess love and respect.

 Bottom line, you do not want to fall in love with love but with a loving person.
 With the right assessment tools, you can know the difference.